angular/angular/modules/rtts_assert/README.js.md

 A run-time type assertion library for JavaScript.
 Designed to be used with [Traceur](https://github.com/google/traceur-compiler).

-All sources are in ES6 format and have the suffix `.es6`.
+All sources are in ES6 format.
 They don't depend on any runtime and can be used by any modern ES6 -> ES5 transpiler.

 As a convenience, we provide you with `es5build.js`, a script to transpile the sources into es5